easytarget/pyPWMd/README.md

 -------
 pypwm_client.open(chip, timer):
-      Returns 'True' if the node was successfully opened, or already open or an error string on failure
+      Returns 'True' if the node was successfully opened, or already open Returns an error string on failure

 pypwm_client.close(chip, timer):
-      Returns 'True' if the close was successful or node already closed or an error string on failure
+      Returns 'True' if the close was successful or node already closed Returns an error string on failure

 pypwm_client.pwm(chip, timer, ratio = None):
       Sets the PWM ontime according to `ratio` (a float between 0 and 1)